AustinWoolridge/StickerSmash/README.md

 # StickerSmash

 StickerSmash is a application I have created using expo's documentation for react native introduction.
-This applicaiton carries out my existing React knowledge and allow me to create mobile compatible application.
+This applicaiton carries out my existing React knowledge and allow me to create mobile compatible application with cool components.

 ## What learned